Handcuffs: National regulations regarding depiction of handcuffed suspects

 In Japan, if an arrested suspect of crime was photographed or filmed while handcuffed, their hands have to be pixelated if it is used on TV or in the newspapers.
 This is because Kazuyoshi Miura, who had been arrested on suspicion of the murder of his wife, brought a successful case to court arguing that being pictured in handcuffs implied guilt, and had prejudiced the trial.

 Similarly, in France, a law prohibits media from airing images of people in handcuffs, or otherwise restrained, before they have been convicted by a court.
 Also in Italy the Code of criminal procedure prohibits the publication of images of people deprived of personal liberty while they are handcuffed or subjected to other means of physical coercion.
 According to the Italian independent authority on data protection, the same prohibition applies when the image of the handcuffs is pixelated.

 In Hong Kong, people being arrested and led away in handcuffs are usually given the chance by the policemen to have their heads covered by a black cloth bag.

 In Sri Lanka, women are generally not handcuffed by the police.

 The High Court in Windhoek, Namibia, prohibited in mid July 2020 the use of handcuffs under any circumstances, as it violates the constitution.

 Use in BDSM

 Police handcuffs are sometimes used in sexual bondage and BDSM activities.
 This is potentially unsafe, because they were not designed for this purpose, and their use can result in nerve injury (handcuff neuropathy) or other tissue damage.
 Bondage cuffs were designed specifically for this application.
 They were designed using the same model of soft restraints used on psychiatric patients because they can be worn for long periods of time.
 Many such models can be fastened shut with padlocks.

 Metaphorical uses

-Handcuffs are familiar enough for the word to be used in metaphors, e.g.:
+Handcuffs are common enough for the word to be used in metaphors, e.g.: